Code-Institute-Submissions/One-Day-In-May-MS1/README.md

 ### Speed Tests

 I ran speed tests on each page using [GTmetrix](https://gtmetrix.com/).
 Following this, I reduced all of the images on my website using [tinyPNG](https://tinypng.com/).
 I also replaced the [Lightbox jquery file](assets/javascript/lightbox-plus-jquery.min.js) with a compressed version.
-I then ran the speed tests again to check whether the performance of the website has improved:
+I then ran the speed tests again to check whether the performance of the website has improved.

+Below are the before and after screenshots of the tests.
+The page sizes have reduced and the perfomance score for each page has improved:

 ![Home page initial test](assets/images/speed-tests/home-initial-test.png)
 ![Home page second test](assets/images/speed-tests/home-second-test.png)